gauravsri/jules-document-service/README.md

 Scalability & Maintainability: Build a scalable and maintainable solution with a clear, layered architecture guided by SOLID principles for both frontend and backend.

-Developer Experience: Provide an easy-to-set-up local development environment for both the backend (H2, Minio) and frontend.
+Developer Experience: Provide an easy-to-set-up local development environment for the backend (H2, Minio), frontend, and search index (ZincSearch).

 3. Architecture
 3.1.
 High-Level Design
-The system will consist of two main components: a Spring Boot backend providing a REST API, and a React frontend acting as the client.
+The system will consist of three main components: a Spring Boot backend, a React frontend, and a search engine instance for indexing.

 Backend (REST API): A monolithic Spring Boot application responsible for all business logic, data persistence, and file storage.
+It will also handle text extraction and indexing.

 Frontend (SPA): A React/TypeScript Single Page Application that consumes the backend API.

-It will be responsible for all UI rendering and user interaction.
+Search Engine:

+Local/Test: ZincSearch for a lightweight, easy-to-manage local setup.

+Production: Elasticsearch for its robust features, scalability, and ecosystem.

 3.2.
 Backend Architecture
-API Layer (Controllers): Responsible for handling HTTP requests, request validation, and delegating to the service layer.
+API Layer (Controllers): Handles HTTP requests, validation, and delegation.

-Service Layer: Contains the core business logic, designed around interfaces.
+Service Layer: Contains the core business logic.

-Data Access Layer (Repositories): Interacts with the database and object storage service.
+Data Access Layer (Repositories): Interacts with the primary database.

 Object Storage Service: An abstraction for handling file storage (Minio/S3).

+Search Indexing Service: An abstraction (SearchService interface) responsible for communicating with the search engine.
+We will have two implementations:

+ZincSearchService: Used when the local or test Spring profile is active.

+ElasticsearchService: Used when the prod Spring profile is active.

+Text Extraction Service: A dedicated service using Apache Tika to extract text from documents.

 3.3.
 Frontend Architecture
-Framework: React with TypeScript for type safety.
+Framework: React with TypeScript.

-Component Library: A modern component library like Shadcn/ui or MUI will be used for a consistent look and feel and to accelerate development.
+Component Library: Shadcn/ui or MUI.

-State Management: Zustand or React Context for managing global state, such as the current user, active tenant, and authentication status.
+State Management: Zustand or React Context.

-API Communication: Axios will be used to create a dedicated API client for interacting with the backend REST endpoints.
-An interceptor will be configured to automatically attach the JWT and X-Tenant-ID header to requests.
+API Communication: Axios with an interceptor for JWT and X-Tenant-ID headers.

-Routing: React Router will be used for client-side navigation.
+Routing: React Router.

 3.4.
 Multi-Tenancy Strategy
-The strategy remains the same, but the frontend will now be responsible for managing the active tenant.

-After login, the frontend will receive a JWT containing the user's tenant memberships.

-The UI will provide a mechanism (e.g., a dropdown in the header) for the user to select their active tenant.

-The selected tenant_id will be stored in the global state and sent with every API request via the X-Tenant-ID header.
+The strategy remains the same.
+The tenant_id will be included in the search index (both ZincSearch and Elasticsearch) for every document to ensure search queries are also isolated by tenant.

 3.5.
 Technology Stack
 Backend:

 Spring Boot 3.x, Spring Data JPA, Hibernate, Spring Security, JWT

-Utility Libraries: Lombok, Apache Commons IO/Lang
+Utility Libraries: Lombok, Apache Tika (for text extraction), Apache Commons IO/Lang

 Frontend:

-React 18+, TypeScript
+React 18+, TypeScript, Vite, React Router, Axios, Zustand

-Build Tool: Vite

-Routing: React Router

-API Client: Axios

 UI: Shadcn/ui or MUI

-State Management: Zustand
+Search:

+ZincSearch (for local/testing)

+Elasticsearch (for production)

 Database: H2 (local), PostgreSQL/MySQL (prod)